cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/introduction_to_blueprints/writing_blueprint.md

           executor: central_deployment_agent
 {{< /highlight >}}

 The [node template section](https://docs.cloudify.co/latest/developer/blueprints/spec-node-templates/) is the main part of the blueprint.
 It defines the resources in the environment and the lifecycle operation of each resource (node).
-This blueprint defines a single node, which will be explained in the next section
+This blueprint defines a single node, which will be explained in the next section.

-## Node definition
+## Node Definition

 The TOSCA-based node definition is based on an object oriented approach to model resources.
 As with other object oriented languages it includes interfaces, properties, and supports inheritance.